 Loyal – Not only to people but their beliefs.

 Ron is indeed a loyalist.
-It is apparent due to the fact that he supports his friends and family in every type of situation even if it involves his fear of spiders.
+It is apparent due to the fact that he supports his friends and family in every type of situation, like her sister Ginny Weasley, even if it involves his fear of spiders.
 How he trudged through the Forbidden Forest and faced the army of spiders while Harry talked to them shows Ron has the ability to overcome his worst fears to support Harry.

 He internalizes Harry’s mission and fights for it as if it were his own.
 How he and Hermione set out to destroy Horcruxes separately shows that Ron is not only a loyalist to his friends but in the systems, ideas and values he believes in.